 The Seine doesn’t stop in Paris, and neither does the cycle route.
 You can continue another 100km to Champagne-sur-Seine along EuroVelo route 3.
 Eventually the intention is to follow the Seine valley further upstream to Troyes, but much of this is still awaiting path construction, and we wouldn’t suggest it as a cycling holiday yet.

-Le Havre to Paris would be a very easy week.
-If you’re arriving on the ferry, perhaps plan it as a four-day tour to allow time for the train back.
+Le Havre to Paris will be a four or five day tour for most cyclists.
 You don’t have to do the whole route, of course – the 225km (140 miles) from Le Havre to Vernon would make an enjoyable long weekend ride, and you’d see the best of the scenery.